Manila Peninsula siege: Siege and assault

-The Philippine military rushed at least three battalions of infantry, consisting of roughly 1,500 troops, to Metro Manila's Makati business district to crush the mutiny.
-The Philippine Marines on Thursday said it would be loyal to the chain of command and would help crush the rebellion led by Sen. Antonio Trillanes IV and Brig.
-Gen. Danilo Lim.
-The Marines sent three armored personnel carriers and two trucks of troops to Makati to support government police and military units in the area.
+The Armed Forces of the Philippines rushed at least three battalions of infantry, consisting of roughly 1,500 troops, to Makati to crush the revolt.
+The Philippine Marines said it was loyal to the chain of command and would help crush the rebellion.
+The Marines sent three armored personnel carriers and two trucks of troops to Makati to support police and military units in the area.

-Judge Oscar Pimentel, Makati Regional Trial Court, issued an arrest warrant and Director Geary Barias, National Capital Region Police Office director, stated "Arrests will be made at 3 p.m."
+Judge Oscar Pimentel of the Makati Regional Trial Court, issued an arrest warrant and Director Barias stated "Arrests will be made at 3 p.m."

-The Philippine National Police (PNP) gave Sen. Antonio Trillanes IV and Brig.
-Gen. Danilo Lim until this time to surrender, as it evacuated guests and personnel inside The Peninsula Manila Hotel.
+The PNP gave Trillanes and Lim until this time to surrender, as it evacuated guests and personnel inside the hotel.
 Lim stated: "We make this fateful step of removing Mrs. Macapagal Arroyo from the presidency and undertake the formation of a new government."

 The planned assault was held off until 3:58 p.m.
-At 3:58 p.m., 50 Special Action Force commandos lined up outside The Peninsula Manila Hotel to enforce the arrest of rebel soldiers.
+At 3:58 p.m., 50 Special Action Force commandos lined up outside the hotel to enforce the arrest of rebel soldiers.
 The commandos, who were carrying gas masks, went into formation after rebel soldiers refused to accept warrants for their arrest.
 There were indications that the armed rebel soldiers inside the hotel were ready for battle.

-Armored personnel carriers and Armoured fighting vehicles (AFV) of the police and the military were also dispatched around the building.
+Armored personnel carriers and Armoured fighting vehicles (AFV) of the police and the military were also dispatched around the hotel.
 The movement intensified after 4 p.m., when policemen in full-battle gear fired warning shots as they prepared to storm the hotel.
 Footage taken by ABS-CBN Sky Patrol showed Special Action Force commandos moving in battle formation towards the hotel.

 Glass on the windows was broken to allow the dispersal of tear gas to those held up inside the hotel.
-Afterwards, an exchange of fire was heard between the military and the Magdalo Group.
+Afterwards, an exchange of fire was heard between the military and the rebels.
 Firing stopped at 4:30 p.m.
 Bishop Julio Labayen appealed: "Please do not storm the place.. so nobody gets hurt."
 (4:37 p.m.)
 Various TV and radio crews, as well as other media personnel, were trapped in the hotel, while the Palace appealed to media and the public to stay away from Makati.

-The AFV broke into hotel lobby at 5:10 p.m., with soldiers pouring into the hotel.
-Sen. Antonio Trillanes IV and Brig.
-Gen. Danilo Lim decided to surrender to the arresting authorities to avoid loss of lives as several journalists and other civilians were with them.
-Director Geary Barias declared that the standoff at the Manila Peninsula Hotel was over as the mutinous soldiers agreed to leave the hotel and surrender to Barias after the 6 hour siege (5:30 p.m.).
+The AFV broke into the hotel lobby at 5:10 p.m., with soldiers pouring inside.
+Trillanes and Lim decided to surrender to the authorities to avoid loss of lives as several journalists and other civilians were with them.
+Director Geary Barias declared that the standoff at the hotel was over as the mutinous soldiers agreed to leave and surrender to Barias after the 6 hour siege (5:30 p.m.).